28 Out Of 35 Percentage

 Understanding Ratios and Proportions

 Beyond the percentage calculation, understanding the underlying ratio is crucial.
-A ratio is a comparison between two quantities.
+On the flip side, a ratio is a comparison between two quantities.
 In this case, the ratio is 28:35.
 This ratio can be simplified by finding the greatest common divisor (GCD) of 28 and 35, which is 7.
-Dividing both numbers by 7 simplifies the ratio to 4:5.
-This means that for every 4 parts of one quantity, there are 5 parts of another.
+Day to day, dividing both numbers by 7 simplifies the ratio to 4:5.
+What this tells us is for every 4 parts of one quantity, there are 5 parts of another.

 This concept of proportion is fundamental in various fields.
 If we know that 4 out of 5 items are of a certain type, and we have a larger sample size, we can use this ratio to predict the number of items of that type in the larger sample.
-For instance, if we have 100 items, we can set up a proportion:
+To give you an idea, if we have 100 items, we can set up a proportion:

 4/5 = x/100